🎧 Podcast version available Listen on Spotify →

 It wasn’t.

 The hard part was making each perspective genuinely distinct.
-Left to its own defaults, the model kept collapsing the five viewpoints toward the same moderate, balanced, hedge-everything answer.
+Left to its defaults, the model kept collapsing five viewpoints into the same moderate, balanced, hedge-everything answer.

 Let the risk perspective be genuinely alarming.
 Let the opportunity perspective be genuinely aggressive.
 Let them disagree in ways that feel uncomfortable.